opendatainitiative/opendatainitiative.github.io/participation.md

 ## Company contributor:
 ### Requirements
-* Signs the ODI CCLA
+* Signs the ODI Corporate Contribution Licensing Agreement (CCLA) (Link to Licenses CCLA section)

 ### Benefits
 * Logo on on website under the Community Contributor section

 ## Individual contributor:
 ### Requirements:
-* Contributes to any of the ODI repos once a annual year
+* Contributes to any of the ODI code repositories once a annual year
-* Either signs the ICLA or single use license
+* Signs the Individual Contribution Licensing Agreement (ICLA) (Link to License ICLA section)
 * Code is licensed by Apache 2.0 https://opensource.org/licenses/Apache-2.0
 * Documentation is licensed by CC-BY 4.0 https://creativecommons.org/licenses/by/4.0/